DataEnthusiast22/health_industry_analysis/README.md

 ![query_18](https://user-images.githubusercontent.com/113455719/234804260-bc35583a-4065-4fbf-a205-b24b55695d93.png)

 The data shows that Out-of-pocket expenditure (as a percentage of current health expenditure) accounted for a significant portion of total health expenditure in Nigeria and Equatorial Guinea, ranging from 75% to 77%.
 This indicates a limited reach of government-sponsored health programs/payment schemes.
-Botswana had the lowest OOP as a percentage of total health expenditure between 2015–2019
+Botswana had the lowest OOP as a percentage of total health expenditure within the time period.

 ![query_19](https://user-images.githubusercontent.com/113455719/234804274-3aa64c83-69f4-441f-a2c3-0254f07b7008.png)